UniversalDependencies/UD_Persian-Seraji/README.md

 LICENSE <p>
-The treebank is licensed under Creative Commons Attribution 3.0 License
-Developed by Mojgan Seraji and Joakim Nivre at Uppsala University
+The treebank is developed by Mojgan Seraji and Joakim Nivre at Uppsala University and licensed under Creative Commons Attribution 3.0 License.

 REFERENCES <p>